 Though an internal designation, once placed on Professionalism Warning, a student may not be returned to Good Professionalism Standing.
-Once a Professionalism Citation has been issued by MCASP, no mechanism exists by which that Citation may be removed from the student's record.
+Once a Professionalism Citation has been issued by MCASP, the student may appeal that decision to the Dean of Medicine and Biological Sciences.